Everything you need to know about Xel-Ha Park Mexico

 What is the Price of Admission to Xel-Ha Park?

 However, there are a few ways to save on ticket prices.
-The best way to purchase Xel-Ha tickets is to choose Xel-Ha Total and enjoy the 3 benefits: Admission + Buffet + Optional Activity!.
-And, if you wish to visit more than one park, you can enjoy 2 incredible parks by Xcaret at the best price!
-Xcaret and Xel-Ha offer you amazing and exciting experiences in the heart of the Riviera Maya.
+The best way to purchase Xel-Ha tickets is to go right to their website and book direct.
+And, if you wish to visit more than one park, you can build your own package to save up to 20%.

 Are towels and snorkeling equipment included in the price?